notryanb/notryanb.github.io/_posts/2019-06-05-rust-doom-fire-fx.md

 The fire algorithm is simple, but very clever (at least I think so, but I didn't create it...).
 We need to check the "color" of the pixel, which again is a number that represents the index in the `color_palette` array.
 If that color is black, we don't do anything.
-This is because that pixel represents something cold and shouldn't effect anything above it.
+This is because that pixel represents something cold and shouldn't effect anything around it.
 When the pixel is a color besides the darkest color in our `color_palette`, > 0 , then we must somehow choose the next color.

 When our image starts out, only the bottom row is white, which means that row is hot and everything else is cold.
-We need to tell the row just above the white one to heat up as well as take pixels to the left or right into account as well if are trying to simulate a fire.
+Every iteration the "hot" pixels need to effect other closeby pixels by heating them up as well.
-To do this we'll randomly select a pixel close to the one we're looking at and give it a random slightly cooler color than the source pixel.
+To do this we'll randomly select a pixel close to the one we're looking at and give it a random similar color than the source pixel.
 This guarantees that the rows above the white one will start to turn red/orange/yellow.
 As long as that white row is there, it will feed the fire.
 Be sure to add `rand` to your `Cargo.toml` file.